Telecommuting Statistics

 • 72% of employees say flexible work arrangements would cause them to choose one job over another.
 37% specifically cite telecommuting.
 (The Edge Report, 2008 Robert Half International Survey)

-• Gen Y’ers are more difficult to recruit (as reported by 56% of hiring managers) and to retain (as reported by 64% of hiring managers) but they are particularly attracted flexible work arrangements (rating among benefits as an * on a 10 scale as impact on overall job satisfaction) (The Edge Report, 2008 Robert Half International Survey)
+• Gen Y’ers are more difficult to recruit (as reported by 56% of hiring managers) and to retain (as reported by 64% of hiring managers) but they are particularly attracted flexible work arrangements.
+(The Edge Report, 2008 Robert Half International Survey)

 • 25% of employers plan to offer telecommuting as an option for retiring Boomers.
 (2008 Robert Half International Survey)